 - +Shift for reducing the speed of movement

-- Home resets the 3D view to isometric view on viewport which is the home position of the model.
+- Home resets the 3D view to the isometric view on the viewport, which is the home position of the model.

 - Number Pad “0” for Camera perspective setting